SilMon/OBA-Open-Biofilm-Altimeter/README.md

 ![OBA](https://github.com/SilMon/OBA-Open-Biofilm-Altimeter/blob/master/logo.png)

-OBA (Open Biofilm Altimeter) is an open source software tool to determine the area, number of bacteria and height of a biofilm.
+OBA (Open Biofilm Altimeter) is an open source software tool to determine the area, number of bacteria and height of a biofilm  with a thickness of up to 20 µm.
 To determine the **thickness of a biofilm**, height profiles are created for the gray scale images captured (and could be converted into 3D representations using the ImageJ 1.5 plugin *Interactive 3D Surface Plot*).

 OBA was developed to work with the VideoScan system.